Graphical lasso for extremes: Introduction

-see, e.g.~\cite{yuan2007model}, \cite{banerjee2008model} and \cite{fri2008}.
+where $\gamma$ is a tuning parameter for regularization; see, e.g.~\cite{yuan2007model}, \cite{banerjee2008model} and \cite{fri2008}.
 The advantage of the graphical lasso method is two folds.
 First, it reveals the conditional dependence among the underlying random variables by producing a sparse estimate of $\Theta$.
 Second, it provides a reliable estimation of $\Theta$ and $\Sigma$ in the high dimensional case where classical covariance estimation fails.
-The theoretical properties of the graphical lasso procedure were investigated in \cite{rothman2008sparse} and \cite{ravikumar2011high}.
+The theoretical properties of the graphical lasso procedure are investigated in \cite{rothman2008sparse} and \cite{ravikumar2011high}.

 In this paper, we aim to estimate the sparse dependence structure in the {\it tail region} among high dimensional random variables.
-With the characterization of tail dependence, one can further conduct statistical risk assessment of extreme (co-)occurrences, such as systemic banking failures (e.g.~\cite{zhou2010banks}) or compound environmental events (e.g.~\cite{col1991}).
+With the characterization of tail dependence, one can further conduct statistical risk assessment of extreme (co-)occurrences, such as systemic banking failures (e.g.~\citealp{zhou2010banks}) or compound environmental events (e.g.~\citealp{col1991}).
 Our approach is built on the framework of \cite{eng2018a}, which introduces graphical models for extremes by defining the conditional dependence in the tail distribution.

 A parametric distribution family that can accommodates sparse graphical models for extremes is the H\"usler-Reiss (HR) distribution \citep{hue1989}.
 The class of HR distributions describes the non-trivial limiting tail distributions of Gaussian triangular arrays.
-Similar to Gaussian distribution, its parametrized by bilateral relations.
+Similar to Gaussian distribution, it is parametrized by bilateral relations.
 More specifically, a $d$-dimensional HR graphical model can be parametrized by a precision matrix $\Theta\in \mathbb{R}^{d\times d}$, such that the variables $i$ and $j$ are conditionally independent in the extremes given the rest of the variables if and only if $\Theta_{ij}=0$ \citep{eng2018a,hentschel2022statistical}.